Whether you’ve been planning to study abroad for years or are only now considering it, the entire process might seem daunting.

 Top 5 Exams To Study Abroad

-Now that we’ve elaborated on the many advantages to studying abroad, you may have decided to pursue your higher studies at one of the top universities abroad.
+Now that we’ve elaborated on the many advantages of studying abroad, you may have decided to pursue your higher studies at one of the top universities abroad.
 But this raises the question – Are there any exams you need to take before you can study abroad?

 The answer is YES.
 Depending on what you want to study and where, you will be required to take one or two tests.
 So let’s take a look at the top 5 exams taken every year by students that plan on studying abroad.